utilmeta/utilmeta-py/docs/en/README.md

 * [Handle Request](guide/handle-request): How to handle path, query parameters, request body, file upload, request headers and cookies.
 * [API Class and Routing](guide/api-route) How to use API class mounts to define tree-like API routing, and use  hooks to easily reuse code between APIs, handle errors, and template responses.
-* [Data query and ORM operation ](guide/schema-query) How to use Schema to declaratively write the CRUD query, and ORM operations required by a RESTful interface.
+* [Schema Query and ORM](guide/schema-query) How to use UtilMeta to write declarative ORM queries for RESTful API.
 * [API Authentication](guide/auth): How to use Session, JWT, OAuth and other methods to authenticate the request of the interface, get the current request's user and simplify the login operation
+* [Declarative Web Client](guide/client): Use the declarative syntax identical to API to write request client code, and genrate client code based on UtilMeta service or OpenAPI docs

+If your APIs are developed, and want to know how to config, run and manage your APis, check

 * [Config, Run & Deploy](guide/config-run): How to configure the run settings, startup, and deployment of a service using features such as declarative environment variables
-* [Migrate from current project](guide/migration) How to progressively integrate UtilMeta API to an existing backend project or migrate to UtilMeta
+* [Connect & Operations](guide/ops): How to connect and manage your API service